6 things you’ll miss about life in the barracks

 Need some shaving cream or laundry detergent?
 Just ask your buddy next door or on the rack beside you.
 Someone in the barracks would more than likely hook you up.

 Getting to live in the same building with your friends is fun.
 You can always find someone to watch the game, hang out, or play video games.
 Barracks life builds great camaraderie among the unit.

 5. Barracks grill outs

-There was nothing quite like those grill outs in the barracks courtyard on the weekends.
+There was nothing quite like those grill-outs in the courtyard on the weekends.
 If your courtyard had a basketball or volleyball court, it made these events that much better.

 6. Barracks parties

-Admit it, some of the best parties you ever attended were from the comforts of your barracks building.
+Admit it, some of the best parties you ever attended were from the comforts of your building.
 They were a blast, full of shenanigans, and sometimes unpredictable.
-Whether you enjoyed your time in the barracks or disliked them, some of your fondest memories in service probably happened in the barracks.
+Whether you enjoyed your time living there or disliked them, some of your fondest memories in service probably happened in the barracks.